 Low Impact Activities

-Low impact activities are exercises that often keep at least one foot on the ground while you are working out.
-Your joints absorb far less of an impact during these workouts making them ideal for those with pre-existing injuries, chronic inflammatory conditions, or beginners.
+Low Impact activities are characterized by their ability to keep at least one foot on the ground throughout the exercise.
+With this approach, the joints will absorb far less impact during the workout, making them an excellent strategy for those with chronic inflammatory conditions, pre-existing injuries, or novices just starting to work out regularly.

 - Strength Training